RedTurtle/collective.navigationtoggle/README.rst

 Styles
 ------

-This products dinamically adds two new possible CSS classes to ``<li>`` elements that contains links that match the configuration.
+This products dynamically adds two new possible CSS classes to ``<li>`` elements that contains links that match the configuration.

 Class "*cnavClosed*" is added when a special navigation elements is shown on the page and when you close